SDMX-SWG/SDMX-Glossary/README.md

 - efficient exchange of data and related structural and reference metadata by interlinking statistical information systems of organisations, in spite of technological or linguistic differences that might exist between them from their internal perspectives;
 - exchange of consistent metadata that can be used by different international organisations and national and regional data-producing agencies to compare concepts and practices;
 - re-usability of exchange messages from an institution to other institutions, thereby reducing the overall data and metadata reporting burden.

-## CONTACT ADDRESS
-For any question, comment or correction, feel free to contact the SDMX Statistical Working Group (SWG) at the following address: swg@sdmx.org.

 ATTRIBUTES USED FOR DESCRIBING CONCEPTS LISTED IN THE GLOSSARY